brookchuang1111/brookchuang1111.github.io/_posts/2025-04-20-walton-ford.md

 *“Oh so your room is going to be hunting themed?”*

 No you cretin, it is not.
-Safe to say they sorely misunderstood the subject, so I relocated the posters to my childhood bedroom for the pleasure of more discerning eyes.
+Safe to say they sorely misunderstood the subject, so I relocated the poster to my childhood bedroom for the pleasure of more discerning eyes.

 But for the more perspicacious reader, it would be my honor to introduce the history, background, and interpretations of *Delirium* (2004), and why it represents such a piece of brilliance to me.